Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 - A lot to figure out for yourself

-- Promises to shed 34 pounds with an hour of training per week
+- Promises to shed 34 pounds of body weight with an hour of training per week

-Vinsanity Shred Big Arms is an arm specialization routine meant to put Lou Ferrigno and Arnold Schwarzenegger out of business (maybe).
+V Shred offered us a chance to get massive biceps and triceps and we couldn’t pass up the opportunity!
+Vinsanity Shred Big Arms is a muscle building arm routine meant to put Lou Ferrigno and Arnold Schwarzenegger out of business (maybe).
 Stuffed inside this six-week upper-arm routine are a seemingly random blend of cheated reps, partial reps, supersets, and heavy and light days that’ll trick your plateauing biceps and triceps into growth with twice-a-week “Big Arms” training.
 Although the science is razor-thin, a fresh workout program for your arms will likely stretch that measuring tape.

 - Enough variety to bust through plateaus